-The Savagnin grape is the king of the Jura.
-The top wines of the region are made from this non-fragrant Traminer variety, especially in the oxidative style, as here at the Côtes du Jura Savagnin from Domaine Berthet-Bondet.
-This wine spends three years under a yeast flora in 228L barrels without the loss being refilled during this time.
-This leads to a unique taste with strength, freshness, complexity and the typical oxidation note that is otherwise only known in a similar form from sherry.
-Jura is livelier, has more acidity and less alcohol than its Spanish cousin.
+The Savagnin grape variety is the king of the Jura.
+The top wines of the region are made from this non-fragrant Traminer variety, especially in the oxidative style, such as the Domaine Berthet-Bondet here with the Côtes du Jura Savagnin.
+This wine spends three years under a flor of yeast in 228L barrels without the loss being replenished during this time.
+This leads to a unique taste with strength, freshness, complexity and the typical note of oxidation, which is otherwise only known in a similar form from sherry.
+However, Jura is livelier, has more acid and less alcohol than its Spanish relative.

-This excellent wine is something like the little brother of Vin Jaune, but despite its taste parallels, it is also completely independent, more like a wine than an aperitif, also an excellent accompaniment to a menu .
+This excellent wine is something like the little brother of the Vin Jaune, but despite its parallels in taste it is also quite unique, more like a wine than an aperitif, also an excellent accompaniment to a menu .
 Immerse yourself in the fascinating world of Jura wines.

 Produced in France - contains sulphites.
 Organic wine FR-BIO-01